 Dr. Darcy Visscher

-- Predation risk sensitive foraging in birds
+- Predation risk-sensitive foraging in urban birds.

 Van Moorter, B, DR Visscher, I Herfindal, M Basille and A Mysterud.
 (2011) Inferring behavioural mechanisms in habitat selection studies getting the null-hypothesis right for functional and familiarity responses.
 Accepted in Ecography.